fif3x/fifredo/README.md

 # FIFREDO

-FIFREDO stands for FIFex's REpositories DOwnloader, and is a software that allows you to download my repositories\
+FIFREDO stands for FIFex's REpositories DOwnloader, and is a software that allows you to download my repositories for Windows (Currently)

 # How to download and use